Jonathan India Player Props: Reds vs. Rangers

 Jonathan India At The Plate

+- India has 24 hits this season and a team-best OBP of .400.

-- Among the qualified hitters in MLB, his batting average ranks 41st, his on-base percentage ranks 28th, and he is 90th in the league in slugging.
+- Among the qualified hitters, he ranks 41st in batting average, while his on-base percentage ranks 19th and he is 86th in slugging.

-- India has driven in a run in seven games this season (31.8%), including one multiple-RBI game.
+- India has driven in a run in seven games this year (30.4%), including one multiple-RBI game.

-- In 68.2% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (13.6%).
+- He has scored in 69.6% of his games this season, with two or more runs scored in 17.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.